-- UNIX is a registered trademark of The Open Group in the United States and other countries. - Red Hat is a registered trademark of Red Hat, Inc. in the U.S. and other countries. - Linux is a registered trademark of Linus Torvalds. - PRIMECLUSTER is a registered trademark of Fujitsu Limited. - Other product names are product names, trademarks, or registered trademarks of these companies.
+- UNIX is a registered trademark of The Open Group in the United States and other countries. - Red Hat is a registered trademark of Red Hat, Inc. in the U.S. and other countries. - Linux is a registered trademark of Linus Torvalds. - Other product names are product names, trademarks, or registered trademarks of these companies.